oracle/oci-service-broker/charts/oci-service-broker/docs/object-storage.md

 ### Service Provision Request Parameters

-## Provisioning a new Service Instance
+## Provisioning a new Object Storage Service Instance

 The request parameters for Service provisioning are: